Prabhavathi234/LeadScoringCaseStudy/Readme.md

-# Lead Scoring Case Study Analysis using Logistic Regression By Babitha, Prabhavathi and NagaVishala
+# Lead Scoring Case Study Analysis using Logistic Regression By Babita, Prabhavathi and NagaVishala